MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/cordova.md

 In order for the App Center SDK to connect with your application project in App Center, the SDK needs your App Center project's **App Secret**.
 You'll learn later how to configure the App Center Apache Cordova SDK with this value, but for now, lets see where to find it.

 If you have an existing App Center application project, access the [App Center Dashboard](https://appcenter.ms), and open your project.
-You'll find the app secret on the app's **Getting Started** page.
-You can also find the app secret on the application project's **Settings** page - access the menu in the page's upper right corner, then select the **Copy app secret** item to copy the app secret to the clipboard.
+You can also the app secret on the application project's **Settings** page.
+Access the menu in the page's upper right corner, then select **Copy app secret** to copy the app secret to the clipboard.

 If you do not have an application created in the App Center Dashboard, complete the following steps.